hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 (QMK keymap and wiring diagrams) and VIA keymap.
 Without them, your life will be much harder.
 Use **Assign Matrix** command and **Generate Route** command in P2PPCB tab.

+The route data generation of split keyboards is not supported.
+You need to combine two keymaps into one by yourself.
+The example is shown in <https://github.com/hajimen/qmk_firmware/blob/p2ppcb/keyboards/p2ppcb/charlotte/keymaps/ntcs/keymap.c>.

 ## Advanced features and design

 ### 'Regex Select' command